rnwonder/solid-date-picker/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: Thank you :sparkles:.
+Congratulations :tada::tada: And thank you :sparkles:.

 Once your PR is merged, your contributions will be publicly visible on the [Solid Date Picker docs]([https://docs.github.com/en](https://soliddatepicker.live/docs/contributors/)).